 Facility Functional Class Adopted Acceptable Level of Service

 Local Street Level of Service A and B

-Minor Collector Level of Service A through C

-Major Collector Level of Service A through C
+Collector Level of Service A through C

 Arterial Level of Service A through D

 Regionally Significant Facility Level of Service A through D

 In the instance that a facility exceeds the adopted level of service, a detailed analysis must be completed to determine a proper solution.
 In some cases additional traffic lanes may be necessary.
 In other instances, the addition of a two way left turn lane, right hand turn lane, restriping or other design features may adequately bring the facility back into compliance with the adopted level of service.